etcinit/enclosure-website/docs/loader.md

 - `Example/++/Mailer`
 - and many more...

+### Class Maps

+Enclosure has the concept of a Class Map, which is a simple class capable of mapping a full class name into a function or a JavaScript file.

+In most cases, you'll probably won't have to deal with ClassMaps directly, but instead use Mappers (explained below).

 #### EnclosureClassMap

 A class map with all Enclosure classes is available as `Chromabits/Mapper/EnclosureClassMap`.
 This is the map used by the bootstrap environment.

-However, as soon as you setup your own class loader, Enclosure classes will not be available anymore unless you add this map into your loader.
+> **NOTE:** As soon as you setup your own class loader, Enclosure classes will not be available anymore unless you explicitly add the EnclosureClassMap to your Loader

 ### Mappers